deskin/snoopy/README.md

 ```
 Prints `(2041-Mar-28 00:00:00, 2041-Nov-30 00:00:00, 21340800.0, 480.0902720093982, 192.937420833875, 287.15285117552315)`

 The first two elements are the transfer departure and arrival dates.
 The third element is the transfer time in seconds.
-The fourth element is the sum of the fifth and sixth; the fifth element is the Earth-escape (departure) velocity.
-The sixth element is the delta-V at 2018 AV2 arrival needed to match orbits.
+The fourth element is the sum of the fifth and sixth; the fifth element is the Earth-escape (departure) velocity (m/s).
+The sixth element is the delta-V at 2018 AV2 arrival needed to match orbits (m/s).

+The fifth element to the second power gives an upper bound on the characteristic energy or $C_3$ needed for Earth escape.
+Using this example we obtain $C_3 \le 0.037 km^2/s^2$.
+Looking through the potential transfers there are many options with both modest $C_3$ and delta-V at 2018 AV2 arrival.

 ## Limitations
 This is a preliminary calculation with many known unknowns (and probably orders of magnitude more unknown unknowns).
 Some of the former: